matteomessmer/SustainableMe/README.md

 # API ENDPOINTS
-- To get the list of rewards (GET): http://sustainableme.fablabnetwork.tk/API/getRewards.php
 - To get the list of Missions (GET): http://sustainableme.fablabnetwork.tk/API/getMissions.php
 - To get the list of Users (GET): http://sustainableme.fablabnetwork.tk/API/getUsers.php
 - To add Points to an User (POST): http://sustainableme.fablabnetwork.tk/API/addPoints.php